 Infertility is defined as the inability of a couple to become pregnant after one year of unprotected intercourse.
 Infertility is a common condition: in any given year, about 15 percent of the couples in the United States who are trying to conceive are not able to do so.

-The ability of a couple to become pregnant depends on several factors in both the male and female partners.
-Among all cases of infertility in developed countries, about 8 percent can be traced to male factors, 37 percent can be traced to female factors, and 35 percent can be traced to factors in both the male and female partners .
-In about 5 percent of couples, the cause of the infertility cannot be traced to specific factors in either partner.
+The ability of a couple to become pregnant depends on normal fertility in both the male and female partners.
+Among all cases of infertility in developed countries, about 8 percent can be traced to male problems, 37 percent can be traced to female problems, and 35 percent can be traced to problems in both the male and female partners.
+In about 5 percent of couples, the cause of the infertility cannot be traced to specific problems in either partner.

-Because fertility involves a complex interaction of male and female factors, healthcare providers routinely involve both partners in the evaluation.
+Because pregnancy requires normal fertility in both the male and female, healthcare providers routinely involve both partners in the evaluation.

 EVALUATION OF INFERTILITY IN MEN